gryphonshafer/Quizzing-Rule-Book/content/material_and_questions.md

 - Have content AND wording is similar to the content and wording of the written question.
     - For greater clarity, we have provided the following example: CVR According to Luke chapter 23: 37 King of what?
 A. The Jews The quizzer can give the question “King of what?” or “King of whom?”, as Jews could be referring to either nation (what) or people (whom).
 In this case the quizzer could also give “King of the what?”
 - Have the determining word or phrase from the quizmaster’s card.
-    - In the 50/50 example, “What men?”, and “Lawless what?, the questions are not similar.
 The determination of a valid Reference question, and the valid sub-type only considers the content in the question.

+##### Example
+- Referencing the determining word or phrase, in the 50/50 example, “What men?”, and “Lawless what?, the questions are not similar.

 ##### Chapter-Verse
 Must have a single answer.